djuszczakk/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

 The `watchId` value stores an identifier of the listener, which is needed to remove the listener.

-3. When a listener monitoring the connection changes is no longer needed, you can remove it:
+3. When a listener monitoring the connection changes is no longer needed, it can be removed:

 ```
 adapter.removeConnectStateChangeListener(watchId);